g-reijia/eco_genomics_2025/population_genomics/popgen_notes.md

 We then made a batch script called "PCAngsd_RSBS.sh", which can be found in `myscripts/` folder and sent it to the VACC.

 Then, we made an RMarkdown document plotting the red spruce-black spruce genetic PCAs and admixture analysis.
-This document is called `PCA_Admix.Rmd` and can be found in in `/mydocs`.
+This document is called "PCA_Admix.Rmd" and can be found in in `/mydocs`.